platformsh-examples/strapiconf2021-workshop/README.md

 Platform.sh is a second-generation Platform-as-a-Service built especially for continuous deployment.
 It allows you to host web applications on the cloud while making your development and testing workflows more productive.

 During this workshop, we will be using [Strapi's FoodAdvisor demo](https://github.com/strapi/foodadvisor/tree/master/api) as a guide.
-We'll deploy an updated version of that repository to Platform.sh, and then we will progressively add more of Platform.sh's managed services, exploring how configuration and deployments work along the way.
+We'll deploy an updated version of that repository to Platform.sh, and then we'll make incremental changes as we build out the app, exploring how configuration and deployments work along the way.

 ## Before the workshop